parnikade/Mobile-price-Prediction/README.md

 The data set for this is available in Kaggle.
 I have used Random Forest with and without feature selection to do this.
 This was implemented in Google colab.
-Therefore you might find some codes for drive mounting.
+Therefore there are some drive mounting code lines.